 I used ground beef (hamburger) with the stuffed bell peppers, but any kind of ground meat would be fine.
 I prefer ground pork when I have it on hand.

 Any way you cut it, these taste great, are relatively easy to make and can be easily modified to suit your own tastes.
 Want more spice?
 Choose a spicier pepper powder.
 Don’t like the vegetable combinations?
 Add in spinach, tomatoes or zucchini.
 It all works.
 This is just what pleased my palate.
-The one constant to have however is fresh, fully ripened peppers.

-Probably the most popular stuffed pepper is the chile relleno.
+Probably the most popular stuffed chile pepper is the chile relleno.
 This recipe for authentic chile rellenos dips the cheese-stuffed poblanos in whipped eggs and cooks them in a tomato chile sauce.
 It is sooo good, and yes it is low carb!

-Low Carb Stuffed Peppers
+Slow Carb Stuffed Peppers

 Ingredients